 Gabrielle Moser is a writer, educator and independent curator based in Toronto.
-She is currently a Social Sciences and Humanities Research Council of Canada (SSHRC) postdoctoral fellow in art history at the University of British Columbia and will be a Fulbright Visiting Scholar in the department of Modern Culture and Media at Brown University in 2017.
-As an independent curator, she has organized exhibitions for Access Gallery, Gallery TPW, Vtape, and Xpace and is currently preparing an exhibition about the use of props in contemporary artistic practice for Oakville Galleries.
-Her writing appears in venues including Artforum.com, Art in America, C Magazine, Canadian Art, Fillip, Journal of Visual Culture, Photography & Culture, Prefix Photo and in the forthcoming book Photography and the Optical Unconscious (Sharon Sliwinski and Shawn Michelle Smith, eds., Duke University Press, 2017).
-Moser has held fellowships at the Paul Mellon Centre for the Study of British Art, Ryerson Image Centre, and the Huntington Library (forthcoming).
-A founding member of EMILIA-AMALIA, a feminist working group that meets monthly in Toronto, she also serves on the board of directors at Mercer Union and regularly convenes No Looking After the Internet, a collaborative “looking group” that encourages participants to engage in a form of slow looking.
+She is currently a Social Sciences and Humanities Research Council of Canada (SSHRC) postdoctoral fellow in art history at the University of British Columbia and a Fulbright Visiting Scholar in the department of Modern Culture and Media at Brown University.
+As an independent curator, she has organized exhibitions for Access Gallery, Gallery TPW, The Morris and Helen Belkin Art Gallery, Oakville Galleries, Vtape, and Xpace.
+Her writing appears in venues including Artforum.com, Art in America, C Magazine, Canadian Art, Fillip, Journal of Visual Culture, Photography & Culture, Prefix Photo and in the book Photography and the Optical Unconscious (Sharon Sliwinski and Shawn Michelle Smith, eds., Duke University Press, 2017).
+Moser has held fellowships and residencies at the Paul Mellon Centre for the Study of British Art, Ryerson Image Centre, and the Art Gallery of Ontario.
+A founding member of EMILIA–AMALIA, a feminist working group that meets monthly in Toronto, she also serves on the board of directors at Mercer Union and regularly convenes No Looking After the Internet, a collaborative “looking group” that encourages participants to engage in a form of slow looking.
 She holds a PhD from the art history and visual culture program at York University in Toronto, Canada and is an Adjunct Professor in art history at OCAD University.

 PhD 2014 Art History and Visual Culture, York University, Toronto, Canada.